JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_configuration_file.md

   <!-- Extension points defined by the plugin.
        Extension points are registered by a plugin so that other plugins can provide this plugin with certain data.
-The "beanClass" attribute specifies the class the implementations of which can be used for the extension point. -->
+  -->
   <extensionPoints>
     <extensionPoint name="testExtensionPoint" beanClass="com.foo.impl.MyExtensionBean"/>
   </extensionPoints>